HI Mitigation

 The PCAP outlines Hawai‘i’s priority measures to reduce GHG emissions and achieve climate change goals in a manner that is clean, equitable, and resilient.
 The seventeen (17) priority measures detailed in the PCAP address GHG reductions from 2025 through 2050.
 These priority measures complement Hawai‘i’s existing climate policies and initiatives that mitigate emissions and were chosen based on their GHG reduction potential, high degree of implementation readiness, cost-effectiveness, and the additional community benefits they provide.

-The State of Hawaiʻi CCAP will build upon the State PCAP, and identify all major sources and sinks of GHGs, establish short and long term reduction goals, and fitting strategies and measures.
-The CCAP will examine current GHG emissions, and projected emissions without any changes to status quo activities, and compare these to projected emissions with economy-wide GHG reduction activities fully carried out.
+The State of Hawaiʻi’s Climate Action Pathway (CAP) will build upon the State PCAP, and identify all major sources and sinks of GHGs, establish short and long term reduction goals, and fitting strategies and measures.
+The CAP will examine current GHG emissions, and projected emissions without any changes to status quo activities, and compare these to projected emissions with economy-wide GHG reduction activities fully carried out.

 Mitigation Strategies